DataDog/hiring-engineers/answers.md

-Welcome to my answer page for the Challenge, I really liked doing it and I'm looking forward to hearing from you if you have feedback.
+***Welcome*** to my answer page for the Challenge.

+I really liked doing it and I'm looking forward to hearing from you if you have feedback.

 All the best,
-Charly
+*Charly*.

 My document is divided in two parts, the first one is a pragmatic text that lists my answers to the challenge step by step.
 The second is the V0 of a tutorial, based on my attempt to do the challenge using the collaborative node.js APIs.